jay-johnson/network-pipeline/README.rst

 Train Models
 ============

-I am using `Keras`_ to train a deep neural network to predict **attack (1)** and **non-attack (0)** records using a prepared dataset.
+I am using `Keras`_ to train a Deep Neural Network to predict **attack (1)** and **non-attack (0)** records using a prepared dataset.
 Please checkout the `keras-dnn.py`_ module if you are interested in learning more.
 Please let me know if there are better ways to set up the neural network layers or hyperparameters as well.

 .. _Keras: https://github.com/keras-team/keras
 .. _keras-dnn.py: https://github.com/jay-johnson/network-pipeline/blob/master/network_pipeline/scripts/modelers/keras-dnn.py